x75/x75.github.io/_posts/2018-08-14-Sound-music-sequences-search.md

 __Keywords__: sound, music, algorithms, generative models, sequence models

-Graphical dump of my current picture related to the relationships of sound, music, sequences and search in corresponding spaces; incomplete but more or less consistent [claim].
+This turned out the quickest way to get it done, a graphical dump of my current picture related to the relationship of sound, music, sequences and search, based on a shared modelling approach; incomplete but more or less consistent [claim].
 Domain layer in black, modelling layer in green.